dhirajsriram/Geocoder/README.md

 The front-end and back-end application for geocoder are closely integrated.
 Any operation related to markers are handled in the back-end which is immediately fetched from the front-end to have the latest version of the data available at all times.
 Following is an integrated architecture of the applications
 <p align="center"><img src="/geocoder.png"></p>

+## Deployment

+- The application has been deployed on AWS to an **EC2** instance.
+- The static files of the website have been copied to the apache's root folder which hosts the application
+- **Apache** has been configured to proxy request from the frontend to the port 8081 of the domain.

 ## Description